odkr/sucgi/README.md

 ## System requirements

-SuCGI should work on any Unix-like system released since 2010; more precisely, it should work on any system that is compatible with [4.4BSD] and compliant with [POSIX.1-2008], including the X/Open System Interface extension.
+SuCGI should work on any Unix-like system released since 2010.
+More precisely, it should work on any system compatible with [4.4BSD] and compliant with [POSIX.1-2008] and its X/Open System Interface extension.

-However, you have to compile suCGI yourself; and for that you need:
+Compiling suCGI requires:

 * A C99 compiler (e.g., [GCC] and [Clang])
-* An assembler and a linker
-  (e.g., [GNU Binutils] or FreeBSD's binary utilities)
+* An archiver, an, assembler and a linker (e.g., [GNU Binutils] or FreeBSD's)
 * Make (e.g., [GNU Make], FreeBSD's Make, or [bmake])
 * M4 (e.g., [GNU M4] or FreeBSD's M4)
 * The header files of your system's standard library

-SuCGI ships with a script that installs these for you (see below).
+SuCGI comes with a script that installs versions of these applications that are appropriate for your system if needed (see below).

 [4.4BSD]: https://docs-legacy.freebsd.org/44doc/